sandip824/Lane_and_Vehicle_Detection_for_Driver_Assistence/README.md

 done on lane detction systems for various road conditions. like urban and rural roads,highways etc. The lane detection system can play a major role in the driver assistance system.
-Adding vehicle detection ststem along with the lane detection system can significuntly improve the decision making capability of ADAS systems. by understanding the dynamics of the vehicles.Some of the applications of lane detection systems are 1.Lane keep assistance
+Adding vehicle detection ststem along with the lane detection system can significuntly improve the decision making capability of ADAS systems. by understanding the dynamics of the vehicles.Some of the applications of lane detection systems are

-2.Lane departure warning
+* Lane keep assistance.
+* Lane departure warning.
-3.Road vulnerability detection
+* Road vulnerability detection
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages mentioned in requirment.txt.